Follow these key steps to help you complete your application successfully.

 The fee is $600.
 You have three payment options: credit card, manual payment or pay later.
 Paying by credit card completes your application and puts it straight in the queue for processing.
 We process complete applications in the order in which we receive them.

 If you choose manual payment or pay later— such as by cheque made payable to BC Housing — we’ll review your application once the cheque arrives with your signed application.
-You also have the option of coming to our office and paying by debit card.

 Delays can also occur for the following reasons: